Akintola-Stephen/hackerbay-backend-task/README.md

 ## Known Issues

  1. Test for thumbnail generation with [Mocha](https://mochajs.org/) _'it should accept a public image url and return a resized image'_ returns a promise which is currently not being handled properly.
  2. _Dockerfile_ has been fully tested.
- 3. _Istanbul_ coverage not working as expected.
+ 3. _Istanbul_ coverage working as expected.